Advanced In-App Builder

 Create Banners

-You can customize Mobile Banners using the Container Element, which gives you complete control over the bannerβs design, content, and behavior.
+You can customize Mobile Banners using the Container Element, which gives you complete control over the banner’s design, content, and behavior.

 To create a Banner, follow these steps:

-- Go to Advanced In-App Builder from the Builders tab when creating an in-app message campaign.
+- Go to Advanced In-App Builder from the Builders tab when creating an In-App message campaign.

 - Select the Container element and apply the Top or Bottom position to create a Banner.

 - Customize your Banner by adding text or images.
+For more information, refer to Adding New Elements inside Container.

 - Configure optional behaviors such as animations, tap actions, or dismiss rules.

-Your Banner is ready to be used in an in-app campaign.
+Your Banner is ready to be used in an In-App campaign.

 Custom Fonts

-The Advanced In-app Builder supports Custom Fonts for use across all of the Text content in your Mobile In-app Campaign.
+The Advanced In-app Builder supports Custom Fonts for all Text content in your Mobile In-app Campaign.
+To use custom fonts, follow these steps:

 - Select the Container element to manage custom fonts.